Coffee is more than a business - it can also be about change.

-The SOPACDI is certified organic, and in addition, the female members receive a price premium for their coffee.
-Solidarity and price premiums enable them to provide for their families.
+Sopacdi’s female members receive a price premium for their coffee. solidarity and price premiums enable them to provide for their families.
 One woman wrote: “With our first women’s coffee premium we purchased salt and soap.
 This was a joyous occasion.”